The jurisdiction of the School of Education Student Appeals Committee is to consider the following student appeals:

 Any administrator or supervisor, including a department chair, associate dean or other administrator, who receives a student’s complaint about prohibited harassment or discrimination must notify the Equal Opportunity and Compliance Office within five (5) calendar days of receiving the complaint.
 If a student raises a claim of prohibited harassment or discrimination during an academic appeal, an investigation of the student’s claim must be performed under the direction of the Equal Opportunity and Compliance Office.
 The school or department must await the results of the harassment or discrimination investigation before deciding the student’s academic appeal.

-Ex Officio and Committee Chair Responsibilities
+Ex Officio Responsibilities

 Appeal Submission Procedures